All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-(Thus each $(a,b,c,d)\in \rel{}{\mathbb E}$ has symmetries defined by partitions $\{a,b\}$ and $\{c,d\}$.)
-One can see that class of all fat bipartite graphs is not a locally finite subclass of the class of all finite structures with single quaternary relation $\rel{}{\mathbb E}$.
-It is easy to see that an $\omega$-categorical universal fat bipartite graph $\str{U}_{\mathcal F\mathcal B}$ can be constructed by assigning pairs to bipartitions at random and producing random bipartite graph spanning these partitions.
-There is also an equivalence defined on unordered pairs of vertices of $\str{U}_{\mathcal F\mathcal B}$ defined as follows: $\{u,v\}\sim \{u',v'\}$ if they are connected by a fat path of length two.
+It is easy to see that an $\omega$-categorical universal fat bipartite graph $\str{U}_{\mathcal F\mathcal B}$ can be constructed by assigning bipartitions to pairs at random and producing a random bipartite graph spanning these partitions.
+There is an equivalence $\sim$ defined on the unordered pairs of vertices of $\str{U}_{\mathcal F\mathcal B}$ as follows: $\{u,v\}\sim \{u',v'\}$ if and only if they are connected by a fat path of length two.
 By Proposition~\ref{prop:imaginary} we know that every Ramsey lift will thus have a binary relation denoting the bipartition.
-Consequently we can introduce binary relation $\rel{}{\mathbb{L}}$ (denoting the class of bipartition) explicitely into our lifted language which yields the following: \begin{thm} The class $\mathcal F\mathcal B$ of all finite fat bipartite graph has the following precompact Ramsey lift $\mathcal F\mathcal B^+$ with the lift property:
+Consequently, we can introduce binary relation $\rel{}{\mathbb{L}}$ (denoting the class of bipartition) explicitly into our lifted language which yields the following: \begin{theorem} The class $\mathcal F\mathcal B$ of all finite fat bipartite graph has the following precompact Ramsey lift $\mathcal F\mathcal B^+$ with the lift property: